-1. Land values included in base value per state statute except workforce housing project.

-2. Calculations based upon projected build-out schedule of commercial structures and workforce housing.

-3. The discretionary formula was taken into account on a 20%, 40%, 60%, 80% basis for commercial properties.
+- 1. Land values included in base value per state statute. - 2.
+Calculations based upon projected build-out schedule of commercial, multi-family & single-family structures. - 3.
+The discretionary formula was taken into account on a 20%, 40%, 60%, 80% basis for commercial properties.